 Most of us have got a few pots of herbs growing around the house and garden and sometimes, just sometimes, all they do is just look pretty as we might not have a favourite recipe to use them.
 For me it was my lemon verbena.
 I love the smell of it, I just couldn’t imagine using it in the kitchen, don’t ask me why.
-Then at a recent flower show, on a really hot day when I desperately needed a pick-me-up, I found the Plants4Presents stand and was handed a glass packed with ice and lemon and filled with lemon verbena cordial and iced water.
+Then at a summer flower show, on a really hot day when I desperately needed a pick-me-up, I found the Plants4Presents stand and was handed a glass packed with ice and lemon and filled with lemon verbena cordial and iced water.
 It was absolutely delicious.
 A fantastic, refreshing summer drink that assuaged my thirst and lifted my spirits.

 Herb and botanically infused alcohols, especially gin and vodka are all the rage, so whether you want a beautiful herb cordial or to pep up a summer cocktail, here are the basic recipes courtesy of Plants4Presents.